dpcamargo/fiap-wefood/README.md

 - User deletion
 - Login validation

-The project is Docker-ready, uses Docker Compose for orchestration, and is integrated with a relational database (PostgreSQL, MySQL, or H2).
+The project is Docker-ready, uses Docker Compose for orchestration, and is integrated with a relational database (PostgreSQL or H2).

 ---